webdriverio/webdriverio/website/docs/GettingStarted.md

 __Note:__ all WebdriverIO commands are asynchronous and need to be properly handled using [`async/await`](https://javascript.info/async-await).

+## Record tests

+WebdriverIO provides tools to help you get started by recording your test actions on screen and generate WebdriverIO test scripts automatically.
+See [Recorder tests with Chrome DevTools Recorder](/docs/record) for more information.

 ## System Requirements

 You’ll need [Node.js](http://nodejs.org) installed.